Are You Tracking?

 -Credentialing Assistance: Pending CARs may be cancelled during the government shutdown until either a Budget or a Continuing Resolution is approved by Congress and signed by the President.
 The Army is only cancelling requests with start dates that fall within the actual shutdown dates.
 CA requests with start dates after the shutdown should not be impacted.
 Please monitor your Army IgnitED accounts for updates.
 Soldiers will not be able to submit new CA Goals or CARs during this time.

-Description: Army IgnitED 101 Training is required of all new users prior to requesting FTA.
+1) Mandatory Training: First-time FTA/CA users must complete the Army IgnitED 101 Training before requesting funding.
 Soldiers who have previously used ArmyIgnitED to receive FTA are exempt from this requirement.

 Watch the training on Army share point (Needs CAC) :